Physician Referral -- the AMA View

 Showing items related by title, author, creator and subject.

 Health Care Reform, Volume Ii: Issues Relating to Private Health Insurance Reform Physician Ownership and Referral Arrangements and H.r.
-345, "the Comprehensive Physician Ownership and Referral Act of 1993" Unknown author (United States.
+345, "the Comprehensive Physician Ownership and Referral Act of 1993" Unknown creator (United States.
 Congress.
 House.
 Committee on Ways and Means.
 Subcommittee on Health, 1993)